Talking Angela

-Pedophile hoax
+Hoaxes

-In February 2014, Talking Angela was the subject of an Internet hoax alleging that the application encouraged children to disclose personal information about themselves, which is ostensibly then used by pedophiles to identify the location of these children.
-The rumor, which was widely circulated on Facebook and various websites claiming to be dedicated to parenting, claims that Angela, the game's main character, asks the game's user for private personal information using the game's text-chat feature.
-Other versions of the rumor even attribute the disappearance of a child to the game, or claim that it is run by a pedophile ring, while some go so far as to even claim that the user is recorded by the camera and can be seen in Angela's eyes.
+In February 2014, Talking Angela was the subject of an Internet hoax alleging that sexual predators and hackers were asking children to disclose personal information about themselves, which is ostensibly then used by paedophiles to groom and kidnap these children.
+The rumour, which was widely circulated on Facebook and various websites claiming to be dedicated to parenting, claims that Angela, the game's main character, asked the user for private personal information using the game's text-chat feature.
+Other versions of the rumour even attributed the disappearance of a child to the game; one news report claimed that a seven year old boy disappeared after downloading the app.
+Another variation included that it was run by a paedophile ring.
+This was based on a claim that a man could be seen in Angela's eyes.
+The app's developers, Outfit7, later gave a statement refuting the hoaxes.

-It was debunked by Snopes.com soon afterwards.
-The site's owners, Barbara and David Mikkelson, reported that they had tried to "prompt" it to give responses asking for private information but were unsuccessful, even when asking it explicitly sexual questions.
+The hoax was eventually debunked by Snopes, a fact-checking website.
+The site's owners, Barbara and David Mikkelson, reported that they had tried to "prompt" it to give responses asking for private information, but were unsuccessful, even when asking it explicitly sexual questions.
 While it is true that, in the game with child mode off, Angela does ask for the user's name, age and personal preferences to determine conversation topics, Outfit7 has said that this information is all "anonymized" and all personal information is removed from it.
-It is also impossible for a person to take control of what Angela says in the game, since the game is based on chat bot software.
+It is also impossible for a person to take control of what Angela says in the game, since the game is based on chatbot software.
+When the mode was turned on, the chat feature was disabled, meaning no personal questions could be asked.

-In 2015, the hoax was revived on Facebook, prompting online security company Sophos and The Guardian to debunk it again.
-Sophos employee Paul Ducklin wrote on the company's blog that the message being posted on Facebook promoting the hoax was "close to 600 rambling, repetitious words, despite claiming at the start that it didn’t have words to describe the situation.
+In 2015, the hoax was revived on Facebook, which prompted online security company Sophos and The Guardian to debunk it again.
+Sophos employee Paul Ducklin wrote that the message being posted on Facebook promoting the hoax was "close to 600 rambling, repetitious words, despite claiming at the start that it didn't have words to describe the situation.
 It's ill-written, and borders on being illiterate and incomprehensible."
-Bruce Wilcox, one of the game's programmers, has attributed the hoax's popularity to the fact that the chatbot program in Talking Angela is so realistic.

-However, genuine concern has been raised that the game's child mode may be too easy for children to turn off, which, if they did, would allow them to purchase "coins", which can be used as currency in the game, via iTunes.
-Disabling child mode also enables the chat feature, which, while it is not "connecting your children to pedophilles", still raises concerns as well, according to Stuart Dredge, a journalist from The Guardian.
-Dredge wrote that in chat mode, Angela asks for information such as the user's name.
+Bruce Wilcox, one of the game's programmers, attributed the hoax's popularity to the fact that the chatbot program in Talking Angela aimed to sound realistic.
+Concern was raised that the game's child mode may have been too easy for children to turn off.
+It allowed them to purchase "coins", premium currency in the game, via iTunes, and enabled the chat feature.
+While not "connecting your children to paedophiles", this still raised concerns according to The Guardian.